andysnell/int-to-uuid/README.md

 The other UUID versions defined by RFC 4122 have distinct generation algorithms and properties.
 Versions 1, 2, 6, and 7 are based on the current timestamp.
 Version 3 (Name-Based MD5) and Version 5 (Name-Based SHA1) are deterministic
-for a string "name" and "namespace" values, but are unidirectional, because they are based on hash functions.
-Version 4 (Random) comes the closest to fulfilling our needs -- 122 of the 128 bits are randomly/pseudo-randomly generated.
+for a string "name" and "namespace" values, but are unidirectional because they are based on hash functions.
+Version 4 (Random) comes the closest to fulfilling our needs: 122 of the 128 bits are randomly/pseudo-randomly generated.
 The same algorithm used here _could_ be used to generate encoded UUIDs that _look_ like Version 4 UUIDs, but they would not be technically compatible with the RFC definition, or have the expected universal uniqueness